 Creating a social media calendar may sound like a lot of work.
 Especially when you already have hundreds of other things on your to-do list.
 But trust me, it’s going to be well worth your time and effort.

-And using a social media calendar didn’t only help me to cut down on the amount of time I spend creating content each week.
+Using a social media calendar didn’t only help me to create content more efficiently.
 It also helped me to align my content strategy with my business goals, to create posts that better resonate with my target customers and to increase the online visibility of Outventure Hub.
 My weekly reach increased by over 7x in less than a month after setting up a content calendar.

 So – if you want to spend less time creating content and achieve better results on social media, just keep reading.
 In this article, I’ll guide you through the process of creating your own social media calendar and I’ll even share a free monthly planning calendar template with you.